JankySolutions/SignalBotFramework/README.md

 def message_responder(message):
     return {
         "type": "send",
-        "recipientNumber": message['envelope']['source'],
+        "recipientNumber": message['data']['source'],
         "messageBody": "Hello!",
         "id": "1"
     }

-bot.run('+12024561414', 'bin/signal-cli')
+bot.run()
 ```

-`Bot`'s constructor takes two arguments: the path to the signal-cli binary, and the number to use.
+`Bot`'s constructor takes one optional argument, a string to the path to the signald control socket.
+It defaults to `/var/run/signald/signald.sock`, the signald default.

 ## Stability

-none
+Highly unstable, please get in touch or file an issue if you're planning on using this.
+Right now
+I'm assuming no one uses it and may post breaking changes